-In Daily Life With Monster Girl, Jorogumo is nice and harmless spider girl by day, but turn into sadistic rapist when being alone with her lover by night.
+In the Monster Girl Encyclopedia, Jorogumo is a nice and harmless spider girl by day, but turns into a sadistic rapist when alone with her lover by night.

 Raiju or "Thunder Beast" is a lightning in a weasel-like shape: it's usually represented with many tails and/or legs, poisonous claws, and bright yellow and black fur.
 Can also appear as a dog, a monkey, a tanuki, a fox, or even a ball of fire and lightning.